Extra! Korea

 In which parallel universe is the Hankyoreh reporting from?

-Filed under: North Korea, idiots, politics — extrakorea @ 11:25 am
+Filed under: idiots, North Korea, politics — extrakorea @ 11:25 am

 As in many other countries, some newspapers in Korea are lean towards the political left, and others, to the right.
 South Korea’s left wing is known for, among other things, being sympathetic to North Korea.
 The Hankyoreh, a South Korean newspaper, is sometimes astounding in the creativity it displays in weaving excuses for the North’s behavior.
 When a South Korean tourist was murdered on North Korea’s Mount Geumgang, it was almost an entire day before it put the news on its web-site.